basecamelectronics/sbgc32-serial-api/examples/Arduino/LCD_Remote/README.md

 - RC control in SPEED or ANGLE mode

-- Assign desired actions to menu button in the "Service" tab
+- Assign desired actions to the "Menu" button in the "Service" tab

-*Note: Project has been builded with PlatformIO framework*
+*Note: Project has been built with PlatformIO framework*